-Full-time students, Community Services Card holders, Nurses, and members of the Canterbury Film Society and Film Industry Guilds are entitled to purchase one ticket per session at the discount rate.
-Student/Membership/Staff/CSC ID is required - please ensure you bring it with you to the venue to present to staff on request; failure to do so will result in the full price being charged for attendance.
-The concession price is not available to those holding Film Society three-film sampler cards.
+Film Society members, Film Industry Guild members, Nurses and Regent Theatre Friends are entitled to purchase one ticket per session at the discount rate.
+Membership ID is required - please ensure you bring it with you to the venue to present to staff on request; failure to do so will result in the full price being charged for attendance.
+The concession price is not available to those holding Film Society threefilm sampler cards.
+Prices are GST inclusive and in NZD.